ABOUT THE BAIL FUND:

 The Massachusetts Bail Fund accepts referrals for bail assistance up to $1000 per individual prosecuted in Massachusetts.
 Our funds are rotational, which means that if we spend $1000 on an individual and their case resolves and the bail money is returnable to us, we are able to post again for that person, up to $1000 at any given time.

-THE MASSACHUSETTS BAIL FUND IS A CHARGE NEUTRAL BAIL FUND; WE POST BAIL REGARDLESS OF COURT HISTORY, CHARGE, OR CIRCUMSTANCES.
-Our only limitation is and has always been access to funds and staffing.
+THE MASSACHUSETTS BAIL FUND IS ABOLITIONIST AND A NON JUDGMENTAL BAIL FUND; WE POST BAIL REGARDLESS OF COURT HISTORY, CHARGE, OR CIRCUMSTANCES.
+Our only limitation is and has always been access to funds and capacity.
 Please go here for our current referral guidelines.

 If a person has a bail they cannot afford that falls within our referral guidelines, the Massachusetts Bail Fund will pay the bail directly to the bail clerk.
 We do not lend money to parties outside of our organization to post bail.
 If you are court appointed counsel and you have a client you think would benefit from the Bail Fund please make a referral here between the 1st and the 15th of the month.
 If you have a loved one you think would benefit from the Bail Fund, please send an email to information@massbailfund.org.